HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • PHP version changes

-If an error is reproducible or persists for a longer time, support will be happy to assist.
+If an error is reproducible or persists for a longer period, support will be happy to help.

 • the affected URL